OSC/ood-documentation/docs/_sources/applications/my-jobs.rst.txt

 - Resource Manager Server (e.g., Torque/PBS Batch Server)
 - Shared File System

+.. _my-jobs-diagram:
 .. figure:: /images/my-jobs-diagram.png
    :align: center

    Diagram detailing how the My Jobs App interacts with the HPC infrastructure.

-The figure above details how the My Jobs App works on a local HPC system.
+:numref:`my-jobs-diagram` details how the My Jobs App works on a local HPC system.
 The user's PUN running on the OnDemand Server launches the Ruby on Rails My Jobs app through Passenger_ as the user.
 The My Jobs app reads from a database all the previous recorded jobs.
 It then queries the Resource Manager Server using either a library call or fork'ing a binary (e.g., ``qstat``) and parsing the output for the status of all the remaining jobs, followed by generating a table of information that is displayed to the user.

 For the currently selected job it will access the Shared File System to display information about the contents of the job directory (e.g., input and output